arthurOmanko/HSVoiceCommandVR/README.md

 only one hand needed
 <kbd>menu + holding + indicated voice (or voice panel)</kbd> | apply indicated action for all human charas in current scene

-***On Sex Motions by voice command, appropriate sex motion (random) is invoked by where the height-position of your headset in game is against the height-position of chara's hip.***
+***On Sex Motions by voice command, appropriate sex motion (randomly) is invoked by where the height-position of your headset in game is against the height-position of chara's hip.***
 ***For example, height-position of your headset in game is about at height-position of chara's face, hip or foot, by respective situation, invoked sex motion would be different.***